-A Japanese proverb says, “Never say ‘Kekko’ (meaning I am satisfied), until you’ve seen Nikko”.
-Our ride starts in Nikko, a center of Shinto and Buddhist mountain worship for many centuries and the seat of Toshogu shrine, an UNESCO’s world cultural heritage site.
-We then explore its surrounding area which offers magnificent landscapes, lakes, waterfalls, and hot springs.
-We spend the latter half of the trip in Aizu, which is a scenic region in northern Japan surrounded by beautiful mountains.
-The route takes us through quaint farm villages, rice fields, and on narrow mountain roads.
-Our accommodations are mostly elegant ryokans (Japanese-style inns) which offer local charm and comfort as well as excellent onsen (natural hot spring bath).
-Our route encompasses several challenging hill climbs, and therefore is most suitable for intermediate to advanced riders.
+A Japanese proverb says, “Never say ‘Kekko’ (meaning I am satisfied) until you’ve seen Nikko.”
+Our ride starts in Nikko, a Shinto and Buddhist mountain worship center for many centuries and the Toshogu shrine’s seat, an UNESCO’s world cultural heritage site.
+We then explore its surrounding area, which offers magnificent landscapes, lakes, waterfalls, and hot springs.
+We spend the latter half of the trip in Aizu, a scenic region in northern Japan surrounded by beautiful mountains.
+The route takes us through quaint farm villages, rice fields, and narrow mountain roads.
+Our accommodations are mostly elegant ryokans (Japanese-style inns) that offer local charm and comfort and excellent onsen (natural hot spring bath).
+Our route encompasses several challenging hill climbs and therefore is most suitable for intermediate to advanced riders.

 - Meet/Depart: Tokyo/Tokyo

 - Price per Person: 300,000JPY (click HERE for indicative amounts in other currencies)

 - Ave.
 Temperature (High/Low) : June 24/8C (75/46F) October 20/7C (68/44F)

 - Minimum number of guests required for a guaranteed departure: 4

 - Picturesque rides in pastoral areas with several challenging hill climbs with spectacular views

 - Stay at elegant ryokans (traditional Japanese-style inns)

 - Indulge yourself in great onsens (natural hot spring baths) – a perfect way to relax after your rides

 - Visit Nikko’s Toshogu, UNESCO’s world heritage site